 Recently Marilyn was called from her office by two girls who are sponsored for tuition, but not for boarding.
 They were begging her to find sponsors who would be willing to pay for them to live in the boarding houses at school, rather than walk each day to school and back from the surrounding villages.
 Why?
 Because Ava (16, pictured above) walks one hour each way, often through tropical downpours, arrived drenched and cold.
 When she arrives home in the afternoon, she must begin the daily task of collecting water from the nearest river to her home, two trips, each taking half an hour return, carrying heavy buckets of water.
 It is now 7pm, just on nightfall.
 Now comes the lengthy and arduous task of cooking on an open wood fire…. no instant gas or electricity.
 When everyone has finished eating, cleaning-up begins, then bathing in cold water (basin and jug).
 If not exhausted then a little study by lamp light and then into bed to repeat the whole exhausting process the next day.

 The students who live off site are disadvantaged from their fellow students because of tiredness and the challenges of studying at night.
-Their English (the language of instruction in Secondary Schools in Tanzania) is poor, because they are not having the opportunity to practice with their fellows, and yet Marilyn said that “I could not help admiring their determination to seek me out and explain their deep desire to be able to study hard”.
+Their English (the language of instruction in Secondary Schools in Tanzania) is poor, because they are not having the opportunity to practise with their fellows, and yet Marilyn said that “I could not help admiring their determination to seek me out and explain their deep desire to be able to study hard”.
 Students really do value education in Tanzania.

 If you have the ability to help a child like Ava, we’d love to hear from you.
 Full sponsorship – for tuition, board and meals is $110 per month.
 Half sponsorship is also available at $55 per month.
 Please contact Lee King for further information on 4294 1114 or email: firstname.lastname@example.org.